georgePadolsey/JavascriptCodeSnippets/aReplace/README.md

 aReplace
 ========

-> This project can run and works! :white_check_mark:
+> This project can run and works correctly! :white_check_mark:

 This project is a basic javascript module.